mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/push-notifications.md

 1. Add a microflow sub-call to your **Afterstartup** microflow for the microflow **AfterStartup_PushNotifications**:<br />
 	a.
 If you do not have an **Afterstartup** microflow configured yet, read the [After Startup](/refguide/project-settings/#after-startup) section of *App Settings* for more information.

-Now you are able to start your app and move on to the next step: [Set Up the Google Firebase Cloud Messaging Server](/howto/mobile/setting-up-google-firebase-cloud-messaging-server/).
+Now you are able to start your app and move on to the next section.

 >>>>> /howto/mobile/native-mobile/implementation/notifications/setting-up-google-firebase-cloud-messaging-server.md

 ## 4 Setting Up the Google Firebase Cloud Messaging Server {#set-up-firebase}

 You can use Google's Firebase Cloud Messaging (FCM) service to send push notifications to both Android and iOS devices.
 To send push notifications using FCM from the Push Notifications Connector module, you must set up a Firebase account with FCM enabled.
-This how-to will teach you how to register for FCM and configure the service in your app.
+This section will teach you how to register for FCM and configure the service in your app.

 ### 4.1 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:
+Before starting this section, make sure you have completed the following prerequisites:

 * Have a Firebase account (https://firebase.google.com)